Best laptop-friendly cafes and workspaces in Amsterdam

 This rooftop living room is perched atop B.Amsterdam - an excellent company which offers rentable co-working spaces and access to various networking, sports and social facilities.
 Whilst memberships at B.Amsterdam are paid for, its possible to make use of the free wifi and tables at Bureau any day of the working week.
 On a sunny afternoon, there’s no better place to unfold your laptop, beer in hand, than from the 5th-floor terrace with killer views over Amsterdam-West.
 You’ll be surrounded by many like-minded people.

 This cosy coffee spot serves as the lunchroom for A Lab, but is also open to the public.
 You’ll find a great mix of creatives, freelancers and entrepreneurs making use of the space and facilities here, including great wifi and power outlets.
 The ever-changing selection of homemade cakes, toasties, sandwiches and salads is equally as good as the barista coffee.

 The cost of flat whites can certainly rack up when you're cafe hopping.
 Anyone feeling more budget-conscious should definitely check out one of Amsterdam’s impressive 25 public library branches, known collectively as the OBA (Openbare Bibliotheek Amsterdam).
 You’ll find various reading nooks, study pods, multimedia workspaces and (in the case of the Centrum location) stunning south-facing panoramic views.
-Membership is free (you just need ID and proof of address to register), giving access to various resources and unlimited wifi.
+Membership is free for youths (you just need ID and proof of address to register), giving access to various resources and unlimited wifi.
 But even without membership, visitors can make use of various workspaces and computers - just inquire at the desk.